project-akri/akri-on-krustlet/demo-krustlet.md

 ## Start your Krustlet node

 Krustlet has an automatic bootstrap process that gives the node the right authorizations to execute, you can find a tutorial for it [here](https://github.com/krustlet/krustlet/blob/main/docs/howto/bootstrapping.md).
 For this demo we are using an unreleased version of Krustlet that enable the device plugin features.
-So we are running Krustlet directly from the main branch from GitHub using the command:
+Because of that, we are running Krustlet directly from the main branch from GitHub using the command:

 ```
 KRUSTLET_NODE_IP=127.0.13.1 \